VuThanhDat14122004/Unet-medical-segmentation/README.md

 </div>

 ## Description
 This project was developed for a Kaggle competition on medical image segmentation.
 It uses a U-Net model implemented in [model.py](model.py), with custom loss functions in [loss.py](loss.py) and a data pipeline defined in [dataset.py](dataset.py).
 The training process is handled in [train.py](train.py), and [main.py](main.py) serves as the entry point for training and testing.
 Detail trainning can be found in [image-processing.ipynb](image-processing.ipynb).
-Additionally, I replaced the decoder of the U-Net model with a ResNet to enhance feature extraction.
+Additionally, I replaced the encoder of the U-Net model with a ResNet to enhance feature extraction.
 This modification is implemented in [image-processing.ipynb](image-processing.ipynb).

 ## Data
 The dataset is divided into Train and Test sets.